An abundance of risk, not caution, before Trump’s diagnosis

 No one knows how, when or from whom Trump became infected.
 Nor is it established who, if anyone, has contracted the disease from him.
 But to retrace some of his steps over the last week is to see risk at multiple turns and an abundance of opportunity for infection.

-This was the case day after day and right up until a few hours before his positive diagnosis, as he took a contingent to New Jersey for a fund-raiser with the White House knowing he’d been close to someone sick with COVID-19.
+This was the case day after day and right up until a few hours before his positive diagnosis, as he took a contingent to New Jersey for a fundraiser with the White House knowing he’d been close to someone sick with COVID-19.

 The result is that one of the most protected people on the planet has caught a disease that has killed more than 1 million people worldwide, more than 200,000 of them in the United States.